Ixaruz/HorizonCrypt/README.md

 then u let it build.

-the resulting .exe and .dll can be found in "./bin/Debug/".
+the resulting .exe and .dll can be found in "./bin/Debug/" or "./bin/Release".

 ## Usage
 HorizonCrypt \[-b\] \[-c|-d\] \<input\>